r-rust/hellorust/README.md

 ## In the real world

 The [gifski](https://cran.r-project.org/web/packages/gifski/index.html) package has been on CRAN since 2018, and uses this same structure.

-However, do note that for the CRAN release we used a hack in `src/Makevars.win` to download a precompiled version of the gifski crate on Windows, because the CRAN winbuilder did not have a Rust compiler installed.

 ## More Resources
  - [r-rust FAQ](https://github.com/r-rust/faq)